iotivity/iotivity-lite/port/android/README.md

 Building IoTivity-Lite libraries
 =================================================
-Navigate to `<iotivity-lite>/swig/java_lang`
-Get SWIG to generate the Java and JNI code:

-    ./build_swig.sh android

-Build `iotivity-lite.jar`:

-    ./build-iotivity-lite.sh android

-The script will copy the `iotivity-lite.jar` to the Android app libs directory for each project.

-To build the `libiotivity-lite-jni.so` shared object library for Android cd to
+To build for Android cd to

     cd <iotivity-lite>/android/port

-The Makefile-swig uses then the Android NDK that was installed above.
+The Makefile uses then the Android NDK that was installed above.

-Either set ANDROID_API and ANDROID_BASE in the Makefile-swig or invoke like this:
+Either set ANDROID_API and ANDROID_BASE in the Makefile or invoke like this:

     make NDK_HOME=/opt/android-ndk ANDROID_API=23

 Example Usage:

-    make -f Makefile-swig DYNAMIC=1 TCP=1 IPV4=1 SECURE=1 DEBUG=1
+    make IPV4=1 DEBUG=1

 or

-    make NDK_HOME=~/android-arm-23 ANDROID_API=23 -f Makefile-swig DYNAMIC=1 TCP=1 IPV4=1 SECURE=1 DEBUG=1
+    make NDK_HOME=~/android-arm-23 ANDROID_API=23 IPV4=1 DEBUG=1

 Copy the libiotivity-lite-jni.so to the appropriate jniLibs sub-directories for each project:

     cp libiotivity-lite-jni.so ../../swig/apps/android_simple_client/SimpleClient/app/src/main/jniLibs/armeabi/
     cp libiotivity-lite-jni.so ../../swig/apps/android_simple_server/SimpleServer/app/src/main/jniLibs/armeabi/

-The Makefile-swig also contains a version of these same build instructions.
+The Makefile also contains a version of these same build instructions.

 Building and Running Samples
 =================================================